prosegrinder/annotatedtext-remark/README.md

 };
 ```

-Functions can be overriden by making a copy and assigning a new function.
+Functions can be overridden by making a copy and assigning a new function.
 For
 example, the tests use markdown and need to interpret new lines in the markup as
 new lines.
-The interpretmarkup function is overriden as:
+The interpretmarkup function is overridden as:

 ```js
 var options = builder.defaults;